natemollica-nm/consul-debug-read/README.md

 ## Usage

-1. Extract (if applicable) and set debug file path as outlined in [Working with Debug Bundles](#Working-with-debug-bundles) section above.
+1. Extract (if applicable) and set debug directory path as outlined in [Configuring consul-debug-read](#configuring-consul-debug-read) section above.
 2. Explore bundle return options using `consul-debug-read -help`